daniel-frak/backity/README.md

 ### Prerequisites

+* You'll need Chrome installed on your machine to run a frontend analysis with code coverage.
 * Read the [Boost project quality with SonarQube – local code analysis](https://keepgrowing.in/tools/boost-project-quality-with-sonarqube-local-code-analysis/) post to set up dependencies properly.
-* You'll need Chrome installed on your machine for running a frontend analysis with code coverage.
 * Read the [How to add an Angular module built with Maven to a SonarQube analysis](https://keepgrowing.in/angular/how-to-add-an-angular-module-built-with-maven-to-a-sonarqube-analysis/) to learn more about analysing a multi-module maven application.

 ### Full analysis